-"That was a paradise," Mr. Bertrand, 50, a plumber, said.
+"That was a paradise," said Bertrand, 50, who makes a living as a plumber.
 "At Providence, we were slaves.
 Quebec locked us up and threw away the key."

 The orphanage had been converted into a psychiatric hospital.
-A later investigating commission adduced a motive: more money from the province.
+A later investigating commission adduced a motive: more money from the state.
 Government subsidies were \$2.75 a day for psychiatric patients and only \$1.25 a day for orphans.
-Thousands Wrongly Classified

-As the tale has unfolded, it appears that more than 5,000 abandoned children of the 1940's and 1950's were improperly classified as mentally retarded and committed to several of Quebec's 16 psychiatric hospitals, then owned and run by the Roman Catholic Church.
+As the tale has unfolded, it appears that more than 5,000 abandoned children of the 1940s and 1950s were improperly classified as mentally retarded and committed to several of Quebec's 16 psychiatric hospitals, then owned and run by the Roman Catholic Church.

-Mr. Bertrand, who heads a committee of the orphans seeking restitution, is among the more fortunate.
+Bertrand, who heads a committee of the orphans seeking restitution, is among the more fortunate.
 Thanks to the reform school and later a five-year stint in the Royal Canadian Air Force, where he learned the trade of plumber, he has been able to put his life back together.
 Others have not.

-Gilles Bourbonniere, 51, lives on tranquilizers and still cannot read and write, and Denis Le Coq, 52, has testicular problems from early beatings and has taken antidepressant pills for the last 35 years.
-They were with Mr. Bertrand at Mont Providence, but did not get away until much later.
+Gilles Bourbonniere, 51, lives on tranquilizers and still cannot read and write, and Denis Le Coq, 52, has testicular problems from early beatings and has taken anti-depressant pills for the last 35 years.
+They were with Bertrand at Mont Providence, but did not get away until much later.

-Denis Lazure, who was practicing psychiatry in the early 1960's and is now a member of the Quebec Legislative Assembly, said he was part of a commission that investigated the mental institutions in that period.
+Denis Lazure, who was practicing psychiatry in the early 1960s and is now a member of the Quebec Legislative Assembly, said he was part of a commission that investigated the mental institutions during that period.
 "One of our main findings was that out of 22,000 patients we felt that at least one-third had no business being there."